A Systematic Survey of Regularization and Normalization in GANs: Regularization and Normalization of "Real Fake"

 The purpose of GANs is to generate fake images similar to real ones.
 In GANs, the discriminator is generally used to distinguish real images and generated images.
 However, outputs of the discriminator with only one dimension hardly portray the authenticity of the image completely.
-To improve the representation of the discriminator, some works extend the outputs of the discriminator, for example, relativistic discriminator \cite{jolicoeur2018relativistic,su2018training}, distribution discriminator \cite{xiangli2020real}, and cascading rejection \cite{shin2019simple}.
-While some works reduce the training difficulty of discriminators by introducing prior information.
+To improve the representation of the discriminator, some studies extend the outputs of the discriminator, for example, relativistic discriminator \cite{jolicoeur2018relativistic,su2018training}, distribution discriminator \cite{xiangli2020real}, and cascading rejection \cite{shin2019simple}.
+Apart from this, some studies reduce the training difficulty of discriminators by introducing prior information.
 Regularizing the distance between the generated and real images with different measurements, namely image consistency, is the focus of this paper.
 The overview of it is demonstrated in left part of Figure \ref{fig:consistency}, where consistency regularization is used to update generator (G) and can be formulated as:

 where $H$ is the feature mapping function and $C$ is the consistency measurement function.
 Different image consistency regularization have different $H$ and $C$.
-Specifically, Salimans et al. \cite{salimans2016improved} recommend that the generator should be trained using a feature matching procedure.
+For instance, Salimans et al. \cite{salimans2016improved} recommend that the generator is trained using a feature matching procedure.
 The objective is:

 where $f(x)$ denotes the intermediate layer of the discriminator.
-Similarly, the intermediate layer of another pre-trained classification model is also alternative.
+Similarly, the intermediate layer of another pre-trained classification model is an alternate option.
 The empirical results indicate that feature matching is indeed effective in situations where normal GAN becomes unstable.
-Unlike the above work only using mean feature matching to train generators, Mroueh et al. \cite{mroueh2017mcgan} propose McGAN, which trains both the generator and discriminator using the mean and covariance feature matching.
+Unlike the above study which only uses mean feature matching to training generators, Mroueh et al. \cite{mroueh2017mcgan} propose McGAN, which trains both the generator and discriminator using the mean and covariance feature matching.
 The objective is: